Alert

 Update the authorized medication (AUM) line with the authorized time frame for approved opioids (not more than two weeks from the date of accident or surgery), an extension for an additional two weeks (four weeks in total), or the end date if opioid use has ended.

-Note: when a payment is requested for an opioid and the date of service is beyond two weeks a task will be sent as a reminder to follow up with the worker.
+Note: When a payment is requested for an opioid and the service date is beyond two weeks a task will be sent as a reminder to follow up with the worker.

 Long-term opioid therapy (approving opioids beyond four weeks)